-June, July, August and September have produced the worst stock market returns over the past 30 years—at least when looking at S&P 500 index returns.
-According to Ploutos, the annualized returns for the six months from May to October was just 4.9% compared to 16.3% for November through April.
+June, July, August, and September have produced the worst stock market returns over the past 30 years—at least when looking at S&P 500 index returns.
+According to Ploutos, the annualized returns for the six months from May to October were just 4.9% compared to 16.3% for November through April.
 The catch is that 4.9% is still higher than 0% for those moving into cash.

 Dutch researchers found the same trends occurring in 36 of 37 developed and emerging market economies between 1970 and 1998.
 The effect is especially pronounced in European countries, where summer vacations happen to be more common than in the United States.
 While researchers can’t prove any causation, it’s at least an interesting trend to observe.

 Barron’s found that investors selling in May could have beat buy-and-hold investors by 0.7% per year.
 While these returns sound attractive, they don’t include the impact of taxes and trading costs associated with selling and buying back stocks.
 These costs can be especially high for long-term investors that trade capital gains tax rates for ordinary income.